enribd/choose-your-own-it-readventure/README.md

 Starting your adventure is as easy as picking the set of skills that you want to learn or improve, check out the learning paths and choose your starting point.

-:warning: **Disclaimer**: A minimum previous knowledge is required to start some of these adventures.
-Various of them have been assembled to enlarge or acquire expertise in topics considered somewhat advanced.
-If you are new to the IT world or if you want to follow a path of high difficult I recommend to grasp a good base of the basics and foundational concepts before proceeding.
+:warning: *A minimum previous knowledge is required to start some of these adventures.
+Various of them have been assembled to enlarge or acquire expertise in topics considered, until certain point, advanced.
+If you are new to the IT world or if you want to follow a learning path of high difficulty my recommendation is that, before adventuring, you read first about the basics and foundational concepts of that particular topic.*

 ## :checkered_flag: Start your adventure, choose your learning path wisely